broken-byte/general_interview_prep/README.md

  respective directories of each challenge, inside the test_resources folder.
 I've separated the functionality tests from the time complexity tests in their respectively named files.

- #### Example (if you want to add a new problem from Hacker Rank)
+ #### Example (if you want to add a new problem)
- I have a challenge called Fraudulent Activity, and it has some functional tests, and some time complexity tests on Hacker Rank.
-So, I get the functional tests from the problem page, and the time complexity tests from the test file download link on that same page that appears once you run the tests in their web IDE.
+ I have a problem called Fraudulent Activity, and it has some functional tests, and some time complexity tests.
+So, I get the functional tests from the problem page (Pramp, LeetCode, HackerRank, etc.), and the time complexity tests (i.e., the long ones, typically in a text file).
 I make a functionality_test_data dictionary as such:
  ```
 functionality_test_data: dict = {
     "test_0": {